 I saw my mother’s heartbreak as I waved her goodbye at the airport that day.
-Tears filled her eyes, and her shoulders slumped as I proceeded into departures.
-I would miss her – she's my mum after all – but only now that I am a mother too, do I truly understand the bittersweet pain she felt.
+Tears filled her eyes, and her shoulders slumped as I proceeded through customs.
+I would miss her – she’s my mum after all – but only now that I am a mother too do I truly understand the bittersweet pain she felt.
 She knew she had to let me go, but it went against every instinct in her being.
 My 27-year-old heart now aches for her.

-That year flew by and entwined in my adventures were a series of emotional highs and sometimes lows that made me feel so far away from the safety of home.
+That year flew by, and entwined in my adventures were a series of emotional lows that made me feel so far away from the safety of home.
 I would cry a river of tears, the loneliness all-consuming.
 The weight of feeling homesick fell heavy on my heart.
-The safety of what I knew and all that was familiar was so far away.
+The security of what I knew and all that was familiar was so far away.
 Accompanied by the low times were amazing highs and immense self-growth.
-I learnt to stand on my own.
+I learned to stand on my own.
 I made huge mistakes.
-I learnt to persevere with the bad times, to trust people selectively and wisely and to use my intuition.
-I learnt not to judge and to be kind.
-I learnt to take leaps of faith because often they deliver you right where you're meant to be, and as a result, I met and fell in love with my now husband.
+I learned to persevere with the bad times, to trust people selectively and wisely, and to use my intuition.
+I learned not to judge and to be kind.
+I learned to take leaps of faith because often they deliver you right where you’re meant to be, and as a result, I met and fell in love with my now husband.

 There were times when I was too poor to afford a bus ticket, and I lived on cold canned food.
-I once went for months without a hot shower – only swimming in the sea and camping on beaches, waking every day to nothing but a stunning French coastline kissing the sand.
-I ate obscure foods, danced to bongo drums until sunrise on the street in Rio, skinny dipped in tropical swamps, cycled the world’s most dangerous road in Bolivia and jumped off a bridge in New Zealand.
-I've climbed volcanoes.
-I've shared a dorm room with 30 smelly backpackers, our beds stacked three people high.
-I've been braver than I ever knew I was.
+I once went for months without a hot shower – only swimming in the sea and camping on beaches, waking every day to nothing but a stunning French coastline.
+I danced to bongo drums until sunrise in Rio, skinny dipped in tropical swamps, cycled the world’s most dangerous road in Bolivia and jumped off a bridge in New Zealand.
+I’ve climbed volcanoes.
+I’ve shared a dorm room with 30 smelly backpackers, our beds stacked three people high.
+I’ve been braver than I ever knew I could be.

 My love for the world made me brave, but it could never have adequately prepared me for the moment I looked into my daughter’s eyes for the first time, almost seven years later.
 She completely unravelled me; she disarmed my bravery with her mere presence.